Geronimo-Basso/github-copilot-workshops-labs/testing/java/README.md

 ### Understand the API

-    This challenge is about understanding the API that you are going to test.
-You will need to document the API and understand the endpoints, request and response payloads, and the expected behavior of the API.
+    "The first challenge is about understanding the API that you are going to test.
+You will need to  understand the endpoints, request and response payloads, and the expected behavior of the API.
 Create also examples of curl commands to interact with the API.

-    The output should be a markdown file with the API documentation.
+    The output should be a markdown file with the API requests for each endpoint."

 ### Create unit tests